andrew/ultimate-awesome/README.md

 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-dapr](https://github.com/mstrYoda/awesome-dapr) - A cruated list of awesome Dapr application runtime related tools.
 - [awesome-android-learning](https://github.com/AndroidDeveloperBandung/awesome-android-learning) - 🤖 Curated list of awesome Android articles and resource .
+- [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.
 - [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
 - [pwa-awesome-ru](https://github.com/FluorescentHallucinogen/pwa-awesome-ru) - A curated list of awesome PWA resources (primarily in Russian).
 - [awesome-tagged-templates](https://github.com/kay-is/awesome-tagged-templates) - A list of libraries and learning resources for ES2015 tagged template literals.
 - [awesome-ethereum-finance](https://github.com/manifoldfinance/awesome-ethereum-finance) - Ethereum  cutting edge applications, protocols, cryptography, systems and more.
+- [awesome-mud](https://github.com/mudcoders/awesome-mud) - 🖥 A curated list of bookmarks, tools, tutorials, and other cool resources for text-based game developers.
 - [awesome-kong](https://github.com/posquit0/awesome-kong) - :sunglasses: A curated list of awesome resources for Kong API Gateway.
 - [awesome-grid-layout](https://github.com/simoneas02/awesome-grid-layout) - 👓 A curated list of CSS Grid Layout Module or only Css Grid.
 - [awesome-distribution-shift](https://github.com/weitianxin/awesome-distribution-shift) - A curated list of papers and resources about the distribution shift in machine learning.